Repatriation of World War II Artifacts

 2. Investigation

 You will be notified as soon as the investigation is conclusive.
-You will then be asked to send or bring the artifact(s) to Consulate-General of Japan in Boston .
+You will then be asked to send or bring the artifact(s) to the Consulate-General of Japan in Boston .
 The consulate will only receive the actual items at this stage of the process and only if the item has been traced back to its origin.
 Due to rigid legal codes, military swords must be sent directly from the individual requesting the investigation to the original bearer of the artifact or their surviving kin.4.
 Jurisdiction